 Jetpack is a free WordPress plugin with many useful functions.

-(Make sure that Jetpack is connected to your WordPress.com account)
+(Connect Jetpack to your WordPress.com account)

-Next, activate the Publicize feature …
+Next, activate a feature called Publicize …

-After configuring all of the plugin and account settings, your content is ready for distribution.
+After configuring all plugin and account settings, your content is ready for distribution.

-Publicize adds a new section to your Publish box …
+The Publicize feature adds a new section to your Publish box …

-(Publicize details appear in your post publishing box.)
+(Publicize settings appear in your Publish section.)

-Now, as soon as you publish new content, it will automatically get shared online to all of the accounts you have set up …
+Now, whenever you publish a new post, it will automatically get shared online to all of the accounts you have set up …

 CommentLuv